vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/06_bhagavat-parijanopAsanA-paddhatiH.md

 <details><summary>English</summary>

-10. "That the twofold power of manifestation (Nitya- vibhuti Etenal manifestation and Lilavibhuti: sportive manifestation) is at the disposal of both Her and Me, is evident, O mānada; (my pride!) from the Vedanta and the Pancharatra-Sastra taught by Me.
+10. "That the twofold power of manifestation (Nityavibhuti Etenal manifestation and Lilavibhuti: sportive manifestation) is at the disposal of both Her and Me, is evident, O mānada; (my pride!) from the Vedanta and the Pancharatra-Sastra taught by Me.
 </details>